The main types of hearing loss are sorted into three categories:

 Some people are born with hearing in only one ear.
 In other cases, a person may lose hearing in one ear as a child or adult.
 All types are collectively known as single-sided deafness.
 The cause can be sensorineural or conductive, and treatment varies depending on what's causing the hearing loss and how long a person has had it.

 If this type of hearing loss develops suddenly, seek help promptly.
-Fast treatment is vital.
+Fast treatment is vital to maintain your hearing or keep it from getting worse.

 How to get help